FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #
 - Create a gitignore file

-  Gitignore file used to ignore files in the repository that we don't want toı track changes or aboid uploading them to remote repositories.
+  Gitignore file is used to ignore files in the repository that we don't want toı track changes or avoid uploading them to remote repositories.

 | .gitignore | Description |
 | ----------- | ----------- |